alsalafiyyah/alsalafiyyah.github.io/_posts/prophets/2020-08-26-the-grave-of-ismail.md

 ### Answer:

-The claim that Isma'il (peace be upon him) was buried in Al-Hatim is incorrect and totally unreliable.
+The claim that Ishmael (peace be upon him) was buried in Al-Hatim is not true, and an unreliable statement.